-From the street, a masonry shell features large punched openings of dark metal windows and doors and wraps the two-story residence.
-Traditional materials and detailing are refined and reinterpreted; A Roman style brick differentiates itself from the Chicago Common brick found on the coach house, while doors, windows, and expressed lintels are made of dark metal.
-The ornamental metal cornice perforated with a circular motif compliments the cast iron fence that encloses the front yard, a playful touch that recalls the traditional fences on neighboring properties.
+Traditional materials and detailing are refined and reinterpreted.
+A Roman-style brick differentiates itself from the Chicago Common brick while dark metal forms doors, windows, and expressed lintels.
+An ornamental metal cornice perforated with a circular motif compliments the cast iron fence that encloses the front yard, a playful touch that recalls the traditional fences on neighboring properties.

-Reflecting the architectural concept, the interior program is divided behind the formal front” (entry, dining and living) and an informal rear (kitchen and family room).
-A central service core contains a powder room, butler’s pantry and storage on the first floor, and laundry and mechanical spaces on the second floor, while two large millwork volumes flank the north and south walls to conceal the stairways up to second-floor private spaces.
+The interior follows suit, divided behind the formal front (entry, dining, and living) and an informal rear (kitchen and family room) which open to the private garden in the back.
+A central service core contains a powder room, butler’s pantry and storage on the first floor, and laundry and mechanical spaces on the second floor, while two large millwork volumes conceal stairways up to second-floor private spaces.

 General Contractor: Power Construction